Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 photograph where your head is just a small part of the picture, such as my own picture on the dust jacket of this book.

+## Chapter 23 Ten Additional Privacy Tips

+Check http://blog.invisible-privacy.com for more privacy tips.

+### 1. how you can hide your identity when you stay at hotel

+Hotels nowadays require valid credit card and government-issued ID.
+Yet we still can achieve the goal:

+1. Get a single credit card account.
+2. Apply a second card in your "professional" name
+3. When travelling, you either travel under your real name, but give out the professional name, or vice versa.
+  - Of course, you show your password when check in.
+  - If being asked, you explain that the name in your password identifies you, but the reservation was made in your professional name because your credit card is in that name.

+### 2. how you can hide your secret home address from the UPS

+You can give the following example to the supplier:

+> (your name with abbreviation)
+> ATTENTION--HOLD
+> (The address of UPS Customer Center)

+Then, pick up your package at UPS Customer Center with using passport for ID.

+### 3. how to hide your last name when you order online

+The trick is opena a back account in the name of a trust.
+Once that's done, you're all set because your credit card will have an added abbreviation after your last name.
+For instance, suppose your name is Jane Doe, your credit card will read Jane Doe TTEE.
+The TTEE is short for trustee and is listed because you are the trustee for your trust account.

+#### AMAZON.COM

+Open an account in the name of Jane Ttee.
+Forever after, Amazon will thinkn that Ttrr is your last name.

+#### Fedex and UPS

+First, you order your goods in the name of Jane D. Ttee.
+When picking your package, shown your passport when asked for ID.
+If being questioned, show your credit card with a simple explaination such as "I ordered this and I had to fill our my name as shown on my credit card.
+I guess they didn't understand that Ttee just means that I am a trustee on this account but anyway, the package is for me.
+My name is Jane and my last name does start with a W."

+### 4. how to avoid trouble from trash truck drivers

+Most of the trash truck drivers are just out to do their job and deserve our respect.
+However, you should keep a low profile by disposing of telltable boxes at some other location.

+### 5. how to activate a new credit card without revealing your e-mail address or telephone number

+Use a pay phone or phones in hotels.

+### 6. how to use a legimitate return address that will not be traced back to you

+Use a ghost address.

+### 7. how to delay the serving of a subpoena

+- If your *are* served, have your legal beagle bring a motion to quash.
+Have him claim that service was improper and statutory requirements were not met.
+- When all else fails, follow the advice of the anonymous writer whoe penned these words:

+> When uncertain,
+>   Or in doubt,
+> Run in circles!
+>   Scream and shout!

+### 8. how to handle unwanted mail

+Make up some stickers with either of these two message:

+- **MOVED.
+NO FORWARDING ADDRESS**
+- **NOT DELIVERABLE AS ADDRESSED
+UNABLE TO FORWARD**

+Whenever you meet an unwanted letters, place the sticker over the address (but not the name).
+You also should black out the barcode along the bottom.
+Then, draw an arrow pointing bck to the return address.

+### 9. how to send private, secret information by e-mail

+1. Put your meessage into a self-destruct service.
+2. Put the link to message into an e-mail.
+3. When e-mail arrivce, click the link to read the message.
+Remember, once you leave the page, the message is *gone*.

+### 10. how to create an invisible owner for your new business

+First, choose a three-word business name with the same initials as yours.
+Then invent a man's name with the same initials.
+For instance:

+    *Your actual name:*    Anita B. Chavez
+    *Business name:*       Awesome Birthday Cards
+    *"Owner" name:*        Albert B. Caldwell
+    *Checks made out to:*  A.B.C (bank will allow this)

+The poopsite is true, of course, if you are a man who wishes to sell merchandise that will appeal to women.
+Choose a woman's name that seems best to go with the product.

 ## Some thoughts

 ### Alternative Identity